Review

 You get used to the simplicity of the gunplay, it’s more about the focus on getting past enemies in tight hallways with limited ammo to challenge you.
 The enemies are ruthless in the damage they dish out, but they're few in number, further building their tension when they appear.
 Just remember to conserve ammo, they're tough to take down and, if you don't thoroughly search each room, the ammo can be extremely limited.

-For those unaware of this type of layout in a game, it’s about slowing unlocking more access to a building through finding keys and solving puzzles or obtaining objects to help unlock previously locked off areas.
+For those unaware of this type of layout, it’s about slowing unlocking more access to a building through finding keys and solving puzzles or obtaining objects to help unlock previously locked areas.
 A sort of Metroidvania in its layout, anyone familiar with Resident Evil 1 to 3 will instantly feel at home with this structure.

 There’s an obvious, and neatly so, nod to Silent Hill too, outside the obvious and clever use of a torch.
 Within the game there are portals that take you to an alternative dimension of the hospital.
 A darker, worn down and rusty dimension.
 Bringing back the swaps between reality and the other world in the SH series.
 I’m glad these portals never go overboard though, with the entire hospital available, just small segments.
 They never overstay their welcome and it’s cool to see the unsettling, darker versions of familiar rooms.